 This is the fun part!
 Research the best breeds to suit your needs.
-Most people go for a dual purpose breed and purchase pullets.
-If you’re ordering from a hatchery you will have more variety available to you than a feed store.
+Most people go for a dual-purpose breed and purchase pullets.
+If you’re ordering from a hatchery you will have more variety available to you than at a feed store.
 However, nothing wrong with a feed store either.

 If you choose a hatchery, many of them have minimum purchase limits.
 Some are as high as 25 chicks, so make sure you know what the minimum is and if it is an amount you can accommodate.

 As for feed stores, all of our local stores have a minimum purchase as well.
 You must purchase 6 chicks or you can’t buy from them.
 I know some people have had success buying less or finding a different source, just do your homework.

 Bringing your chicks home

 If you order your chicks from a hatchery, they’re going to come by mail.
 To ensure you are best prepared, make sure you know when their expected arrival is.
 Make sure everything is in place prior to that date and turn the heat lamp on the day before arrival.